LinlyBoi/Brain/Smort System/Genetic Algorithm.md

 ## Genetic Algorithm (GA)
 ### What is GA?
-1. Evolutionary algorithms that make use of operations like mutatuion.
+1. Evolutionary algorithms that make use of operations like mutation.
 2. Provide an AI method by an analogy of biological evolution
 3. It constructs a population of evolving solutions to solve the problem
 ### Uses?